-Data Nuggets are built using a simple and flexible format, and can be used throughout the school year as students build confidence in their quantitative skills.
-Reading and graphing levels allow for differentiated learning for students with any science or reading background.
+Data Nuggets are built using a simple and flexible format, and can be embedded throughout existing curriculum to help students develop their quantitative abilities over time.
+Content levels and graph types allow for differentiated learning for students with any science or reading background.

-Each Data Nugget comes with three versions of the student activity and a Teacher Guide.
-Teacher Guides give example student responses, links to resources, and provide the teacher with additional information about the research or scientist.
-Following the same structure as the student activities, we designed these guides to help enrich classroom discussions and included suggested stopping points for class discussion and clarifications.
+Each Data Nugget comes with three versions of the student activity (A-C) and a Teacher Guide.
+Teacher Guides provide example student responses, links to resources, and additional information about the research and scientist.
+Following the same structure as the student versions, we designed these guides to enrich classroom discussions by including suggested stopping points for class discussion and clarifications.
 There are three types of stopping points:

 Teacher Notes: Provide additional background information for teachers, as well as suggestions for discussion topics.
 For example, we may share information provided by the scientist, detailing what their next research steps were after collecting the data presented in the activity.